mostlydone/mostlydone.github.io/README.md

-# mostlydone.github.io
-Mostly Done
+# Mostly Done

-Mostly Done is a straight-forward manager of your daily tasks.
+Mostly Done is a straight-forward iOS app that manages your daily tasks.

 For anyone looking for an effective alternative to subscription-based and bloated apps.